-As the semester starts up, we wanted to share a preview of what’s happening at ESN this fall.
+As the semester starts up, we wanted to share a preview of what’s happening at the Emerging Scholars Network (ESN) this fall.
 We’re excited to be introducing new ways of connecting with other Christian scholars online and in person, as well as a wide range of blog options.
 This week, we’ll be sharingÂ a preview of upcoming blog features for this academic year.
-For now, let me introduce some new or expanded ways to connect face to face.
+For now, we’d like toÂ introduce some new or expanded ways to connect face to face.
 Stay tuned for more on these ways to connect: [Read more…] about Preview: ESN This Fall

 Theology of Higher Ed

 Christians must care deeply about culture and they must recognize that true cultural obedience to their Lord has to take place under the cross. — Richard Mouw.Â Abraham Kuyper: A Short and Personal IntroductionÂ (Eerdmans, 2011),Â 136.

 Calling is the truth that God calls us to himself so decisively that everything we are, everything we do, and everything we haveÂ is invested with a special devotion and dynamism lived out as a response to his summons and service.Â — Os Guinness, The Call:Â Finding and Fulfilling the Central Purpose of Your Life (Nashville, TN: Word, 1998), p.
 4.

 - How faith and learning shape each other in subjects like philosophy, biological and biomedical sciences, English, engineering, history, business, education, law, psychology, religion, music, computer science and more.

 As our family heads to InterVarsity’s Cedar Campus for a MidWest Faculty dialogue onÂ The Ends and Goals of Higher Education in Twenty-First-Century America: Change and the Calling of the Christian Educator, it is my privilege to announce thatÂ Hannah Eagleson has joined the InterVarsityÂ Emerging Scholars NetworkÂ (ESN) staff writing team.
-Hannah holds a M.A. in liberal arts from […]